 9. Charlotte Hornets – Devin Booker (SG, Kentucky, Fr., 18, 6-6, 206): Charlotte was one of the worst outside-shooting teams in the NBA last season, which could make Booker an attractive option at this spot in the draft.
-He plays a real position of need at shooting guard, which was occupied by the streaky shooting Gerald Henderson, who has a player option on his contract for next season.
+He plays a real position of need at shooting guard, which was occupied by the streaky shooting Gerald Henderson, who picked up the player option on his contract for next season.
 That's even more the case now that Lance Stephenson has been traded.

 13. Phoenix Suns – Trey Lyles (PF, Kentucky, Fr., 19, 6-10, 241): The Suns sport a shallow frontcourt by Western Conference standards, and could well look to bolster their size and length inside at this pick.
 Lyles brings a valuable combination of versatility and offensive skill, which could be helpful to this rebuilding squad.